-A crossbow is a ranged weapon that dates back millennia.
+A crossbow is a fascinating ranged weapon that dates back millennia.
+Many bow hunters prefer a crossbow due to its outstanding speed and power.
 But how does a crossbow work?
 If you’ve ever wondered how your favorite weapon functions, the answer lies in the physics of a spring.

 Crossbows are similar to standard bows, and both work in essentially the same way.